dattgoswami/my-store/README.md

 # MyStore

--> describe application
--> key features / functionalities
-=> instructions to start the project
+MyStore is a front-end for a single page e-commerce application, that currently reads the data from the data.json file stored under assets.
+The home page displays all the products that are available and on clicking the image users can go to the product details page.
+Once the selection is made and products are added to the cart, the user can check the items in the cart and enter their details and place the order.
+The key components are product-list (has a child component producr-item which deals with single products) and cart.
+The other two components are product-item-detail(which is used to view the description of the product) and the order confirmation page.
+The entities for the model are the Product entity and the combination of Product and their quantity which is used for cart related functionalities.
+The services include the cart service which deals with everything related to the cart, product service which is responsible for fetching the data from the file and the product-item-detail service that is used to share data between the product-item component and the product-item-detail.

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `ng serve -o` for a dev server.
+This will open the application in your browser at `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding